-There are many devices required to run your home.
-During the warm season you may need an air conditioning system or a heat pump.
-During the winter, most homeowners use a furnace or air handler.
-Then you have washer and dryers, stoves, refrigerators…the list seems to go on forever.
+There are many appliances needed to run your home.
+During the summer you may need an air conditioning system or a heat pump.
+During the cooler season, most homeowners use a furnace or air handler.
+Then there are washer and dryers, stoves, refrigerators…the list seems to go on forever.

 A water heater is a storage tank that, that’s right, heats water.
 The heat is either produced by burning gas or by utilizing electricity.
-A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters through the bottom of the tank so it, too, can be heated for use across your home.
+A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
+As the hot water flows to where it is needed, fresh cold water enters through the bottom of the tank so it can also be heated for use across your home.

 A boiler, alternatively, can heat water that is used to warm the home and give you hot water.
-A particular type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be distributed throughout the home and give warmth through radiators.
-A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that provide great comfort during the cold season.
-Today’s boilers are also very energy efficient.
+A particular type of boiler can heat the water to the point it turns into steam.
+The steam will heat the water for the home but can also be distributed throughout the home and provide warmth through radiators.
+A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very adaptable heating systems that provide great comfort during the cold winter months.
+Newer boilers are also very energy efficient.

 Need help deciding which water heating system is right for you?
 Call Peachtree Service Experts in Atlanta today and we’ll come out and provide you a no-charge in-home estimate.